jlozovei/flavored-markdown/README.md

 ## :scroll: About
 A live markdown editor to create nice looking `.md` files.

 The project was created with [vue-cli](https://cli.vuejs.org/).
 Written in [Vue](https://vuejs.org/), it uses [vuex](https://vuex.vuejs.org/) as state manager.
 To parse/render the markdown, using [marked](https://github.com/markedjs/marked) with [emoji-js](https://github.com/iamcal/js-emoji).

+Using [yarn](https://yarnpkg.com/) as the package manager.

 You can switch the rendered HTML's style between:
 - Azure Markdown Style: [Guide](https://docs.microsoft.com/en-us/azure/devops/project/wiki/markdown-guidance)